aws-actions/aws-devicefarm-mobile-device-testing/README.md

 ### Inputs

-- `run-settings-path`
+- `run-settings-json`

-  As mentioned above, this property sets the path to the json run settings file.
-Within the schema for this file there a number of fields that refer to an existing resource ARN within the AWS Account.
+  As mentioned above, this property specifies the run settings.
+Within the schema for this json there a number of fields that refer to an existing resource ARN within the AWS Account.

   This Action has enhanced these fields to be multi-use so as to be more flexible when used within a GitHub Action.
 There are 2 different types of ARN fields that behave slightly differently: